teamjeaster/MatrixConfig/README.md

 The `checks-skywars.yml` file contains minor changes for my SkyWars server - you don't need it really.

+You can use this for anything, and modify it if you want to, but just please don't say that it's entirely yours and no one else contributed to it.

 ## Warning!
 The config here is most likely in development; it's better to download it in Matrix's discord server (config-share channel.)